vproxy-tools/panama-native-interface/README.md

 > If you are using `Windows`, it's recommended to use `MinGW UCRT64` to work with this project.
 >
 > * Configure `MINGW_BASH` to the path to `bash.exe` in your `MinGW` directory, usually it's `C:\msys64\usr\bin\bash.exe`
-> * Install Visual Studio 2022, and at least install the following components:
+> * If you need to build Graal native-image on Windows, you will need to install Visual Studio 2022, and at least install the following components:
 >   * MSVC v143 - VS 2022 C++ x64/x86 生成工具(最新)
 >   * Windows 通用 CRT SDK
 >   * Windows 通用 C 运行时